AI-in-Health/MedLLMsPracticalGuide/README.md

 ### LLMs in less established fields of healthcare
 * Large Language Models in Sport Science & Medicine: Opportunities, Risks and Considerations.
 2023. [paper](https://arxiv.org/abs/2305.03851)

+## 👍 Acknowledgement
+* [LLMsPracticalGuide](https://github.com/Mooler0410/LLMsPracticalGuide).
+The codebase we built upon and it is a comprehensive LLM suvey.

 ## Citation

 Please consider citing our papers if our repository is helpful to your work, thanks sincerely!